moudy/broccoli-handlebars/README.md

 ### Options

 #### context (optional)
 A function or object used as the render context.
 The function is passed the filename allowing for dynamic contexts.
+The function may return a value directly or a promise the resolves to a value.
 ```
 function RenderContext () {}